creativecreatorormaybenot/clock/README.md

 * Use `master` branch when recording the videos.
 Capture them on a real device for good performance.

+* Record whole automated flow running through at least once (maybe hot restart at some point for the spin up animation).

+  + At the end go into debug semantics mode and let it run through for a while.

+  + After that toggle repaint boundary and record some time with that.

+  + Cut together one 29 second video showcasing everything.

+    - Export as MP4.

+  + Cut together one shorter video as a GIF.

+    - Export in lower resolution.

+  + Export Semantics Debugging to a GIF.

+  + Export repaint rainbow GIF.

+  + Extract at least one screenshot of each palette from the whole clip.

+* Record a clip using Skia debugger (https://debugger.skia.org/).

+  + Make sure to replace all `Paint.shader` properties by solid colors when taking the screenshots because the debugger seems to not be able to render shaders (https://stackoverflow.com/q/59589892/6509751).

+  + `flutter screenshot --type=skia --observatory-uri=..` for the screenshot.

+  + Export to GIF.

 * Add captures to gallery.

+  + Shorter GIF.

+  + Skia debugger GIF.

+  + Semantics debugger GIF.

+  + Repaint rainbow GIF.

+  + The screenshots.

 * Publish repository.